WansonChoi/HATK/README.md

 - `Human Leukocyte Antigen(HLA)` genes encode the `Major Histocompatibility Complex (MHC)` protein, which controls human immune responses and affects the susceptibility to various diseases.
 - The genomic region where these genes are located is called `HLA region`.
 This region has distinguishable polymorphism compared to other genomic regions.
 - It is common for each HLA gene to have even thousands of alleles.
-For example, It has been found that there are at least 7,000 alleles for HLA-B gene. (<https://www.ebi.ac.uk/ipd/imgt/hla/stats.html)>
+For example, It has been found that there are at least 7,000 alleles for HLA-B gene. (<https://www.ebi.ac.uk/ipd/imgt/hla/stats.html>)
+- Acquring exact HLA allele information of patients is usually costly(e.g. HLA Typing Service).
+However, thanks to recent development of HLA imputation and inference technologies, researchers now can acquire many samples' HLA allele information.
+- The official sequence information of HLA region is supervised by the specialist database `IPD-IMGT/HLA`(<https://www.ebi.ac.uk/ipd/imgt/hla/>).
+Also, this group names those official HLA sequences based on the `WHO Nomenclature Committee For Factors of the HLA System`(<http://hla.alleles.org/nomenclature/committee.html>).
+- Because of the extreme polymorphism in HLA region, variant information in HLA region of Human Reference Genome or SNP array can't be used as it is.
+Rather, the HLA information distributed by IPD-IMGT/HLA database should be used.

 <!-- - Due to its highly polymorphic nature, The result of High-throughput sequence alignment to Human Reference Genome and SNP array in HLA region can't be used as it is. -->
-- Acquring exact HLA allele information of patients is usually costly(e.g. HLA typing service).
-However, thanks to recent development of HLA imputation and inference technologies, researchers now can acquire many samples' HLA allele information.

 <!-- ![HLA region](github_images/Figure1.png) -->